TigerAppsOrg/TigerPath/majors_and_certificates/README.md

 code: NST
 #* the degree type of a major.
 AB or BSE for majors, or null otherwise
 degree: AB
-#* year for which the requirements apply (Not yet implemented.
-Always put 2018.)
-year: 2018
 description: |-
   These are a few sentences describing the major/certificate.
   It is not strictly required, but should be copied from an official source.